-The change in the underwriting result respect to the previous year is mainly due to the higher amount of premiums collected respect to the previous year (1067%) compared to the amount of claim (-47%).
+The change in the underwriting result is mainly due to the lower amount of premiums collected compared to the previous year (-74%) and the less significant decrease noted in the claims' amount (-33%).
 The changes in the other elements of the table above are directly related to premiums and claims volume.

-The life insurances include 61,868 policies .
+The life insurances include 62,484 policies.
 The Investment results below show the gains made by the LoB.
 When the gain in the investment results is added to the Life Underwriting result (see above) the net result of the underwriting for this LoB is €-1.7 million